 What is your position on increasing more operating dollars for nonprofit agencies?

-Because Montgomery County relies heavily on nonprofit organizations to provide essential services, especially to our most vulnerable neighbors, we must ensure those organizations receive the funding they need to fulfill their missions efficiently and effectively.
+Because Montgomery County relies heavily on nonprofit orranization on provide assertial carries assertial with organizations to provide essential services, especially to our most vulnerable neighbors, we must ensure those organizations receive the funding they need to fulfill their missions efficiently and effectively.
 If more dollars are need due to inflation, program expansion, and increasing needs, the county ought to provide those funds to our nonprofit partners.